FrediWa/Ramverk-Projekt-1/README.md

-we are on the develop branch
+we are on the develop branch\n yes
-yes